Surviving company insolvency can be a juggling act. It is incorrect to assume that every insolvent company is a failing company.

 Although the business may be viable in the longer term, it could be the way it is structured that is holding it back.
 Restructuring a business involves everything from looking at staffing levels and potential outsourcing opportunities to downsizing, moving to different premises and even renegotiating existing contracts.

 (6) Enter into a Company Voluntary Arrangement (CVA)

 A company voluntary arrangement is a formal and binding agreement between an insolvent company and its creditors for the payment of a debt in full, or in part, over an agreed period.
 A CVA will typically last for a period of five years.
 For a CVA to be agreed, 75 percent of the company’s creditors must agree to accept the proposal.
 The company can resume trading once the CVA has been agreed.

 By obtaining an administration order, you effectively hand over the control of your business to an insolvency practitioner, known as ‘the administrator’.
 Once the administrator has taken control of the business, your creditors cannot take legal action against you to recover their debt without permission of the court.

 The administrator will then draw up proposals to restore the company’s viability and repay the creditors.
 If it is not possible to save the company, they will aim to sell the business as a going concern to improve the creditors’ return.

 How can we help?

-To discuss your company rescue options and give your business the best chance of surviving a company insolvency situation, please call 08000 746 757 or email: email@example.com today.
-One of our advisers will provide you with a cost-free, no-obligation consultation to help you consider your options.
+To discuss your company rescue options and give your business the best chance of surviving a company insolvency situation, please call 08000 746 757 or email: [email protected] today.
+One of our advisers will provide you with free no-obligation insolvency advice consultation to help you consider your options.